Code Signing Troubleshooting

 - Go to Workspace Settings > Apple Signing

-- Click Remove API Key
+- Click Remove API Key and Add API Key again with the correct credentials

-Wrong Signing Type
+Signing Type Mismatch

 - Signing type in App Settings doesn’t match your deployment target